 - United Nations Sustainable Development Goals, especially goal 9, 14 and 15;

-- Multilateral environmental standard and agreements, including the Paris Agreement, as well as the European Green Deal
+- Multilateral environmental standard and agreements, including the European Green Deal

 - The OECD Guidelines for Multinational Enterprises